Her approach is to use low-cost experiments and team activities to make better choices at a faster rate.

 Designing low-cost experiments

-So every playful exercise should also result in an experiment: a little action that tests a theory.
+So every playful exercise should also result in an experiment: A little action that tests a theory.
 Follow this simple experiment template:

 - Hypothesis: What do you think is going to learn?